kurkle/chartjs-chart-treemap/docs/usage.md

 | [`borderRadius`](#borderradius) | Radius of the rectangle of treemap element (in pixels).
 | `borderWidth` | The treemap element border width (in pixels).
 | `spacing` | Fixed distance (in pixels) between all treemap elements.
+| [`displayMode`](#displaymode) | How to display the treemap parent groups.

 If the value is `undefined`, fallbacks to the associated `elements.treemap.*` options.

 #### borderRadius

 If this value is a number, it is applied to all corners of the rectangle (topLeft, topRight, bottomLeft, bottomRight).
 If this value is an object, the `topLeft` property defines the top-left corners border radius.
 Similarly, the `topRight`, `bottomLeft`, and `bottomRight` properties can also be specified.
 Omitted corners have radius of 0.

+#### displayMode

+This property supports two values:

+* `'containerBoxes'` (default): The parent group is represented as a large rectangle, with its child elements displayed inside it.
+* `'headerBoxes'`: The parent group appears as a header, with its child elements positioned below it.

 ### Interactions